GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 This is MIT licensed.

 Three.js MIT license is included in the `python/app/static/js` folder together with a link to jQuery and OrbitControlsGizmo MIT license.
-Some examples obtained from the three.js project might have a note included about their own license.
+Some files/examples obtained from the three.js project might have a note included about their own license.

 The beach video and the cube/die image were downloaded as a free media content and are under the [Pixabay License](https://pixabay.com/service/license/).